 - a) The checklist provides a convenient way to verify that the proposal is complete. - b) The cover page form captures essential information from the proposal narrative, including the project's goals and overall cost.
-The cover page requires a signature indicating endorsement of the entire proposal by the department chair(s) of the applicant(s). - c) The budget template captures common categories of direct expense.
+The cover page requires a signature indicating endorsement of the entire proposal by the department chair(s) of the applicant(s). - c) The budget template captures common categories of direct expenses.
 Budgets may include project expenses, such as Salaries, Benefits, Fees/Stipends, Supplies, Transcription, Equipment, Travel, etc. It is the Sherman Center's Policy not to pay indirect costs for any awards.
 Applicants should include a narrative explaining each of their budget expenses.
 All awardees are responsible for appropriate use and accounting for the funds provided.
-Any significant changes to the proposed budget with regard to types or amounts of expenditures must be pre-approved by the director of the Sherman Center. - d) A current curriculum vitae (CV) should be submitted for each investigator.
-Each CV should not exceed 10 pages and should include current position; recent publications; amounts, dates, and PIs for funded grants; and other professional information deemed relevant by the applicant. - e) The proposal narrative should clearly address the required content described in section three. - f) The confirmation of CITI program certification for human subjects researchshould include a certificate of completed training for each member of the research team (see https://research.umbc.edu/human-subjects-use-training-2/ for additional details).
+Any significant changes to the proposed budget concerning types or amounts of expenditures must be pre-approved by the director of the Sherman Center. - d) A current curriculum vitae (CV) should be submitted for each investigator.
+Each CV should not exceed 10 pages and should include current position, recent publications, amounts, dates, PIs for funded grants, and other professional information deemed relevant by the applicant. - e) The proposal narrative should clearly address the required content described in section three. - f) The confirmation of CITI program certification for human subjects research should include a certificate of completed training for each member of the research team (see https://research.umbc.edu/human-subjectsuse-training-2/ for additional details).